ologio/monobiome/DESIGN.md

 # Theme constraints
-The following general constraints are followed as palette options are mapping onto concrete themes:
+The following general constraints are followed as palette options are mapped onto concrete themes:

 + Harshness levels have monotone differences of a single shade.